frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/loan-management/loan-security-type.md

   * The Unit Of Measurement of that loan security
   * The Haircut % on that loan security
+  * The Loan To Security Value Ratio, below which loan security shortfall should be created

 > Haircut percentage is the percentage difference between market value of the Loan Security and the value ascribed to that asset when used as collateral for that loan.